martinraynov/docker-redoc-cli/README.md

 Use the command ```APPLICATION_FILE=your_file make build``` to start the generation

-Once the generation is complete the output file will be stored inside the **ouput** directory
+Once the generation is complete the output file will be stored inside the **docs** directory